 The first time I watched the writer and hacker Josua Klein’s crow vending machine TED talk as a college undergrad, I was floored.
-It was my first exposure to Betty, to the capabilities of crows to manufacture tools, and the success of the vending machine filled me with ideas.
-I used clips from the talk for a variety of public outreach presentations and they were always met with the same kind of GTFO amazement that I love watching people experience as they learn about crow intelligence.
+It was my first exposure to Betty, to the tool making capabilities of some crow species, and to the idea you could potentially train wild crows.
+The purported success of the vending machine filled me with ideas.
+I used clips from the talk for a variety of public outreach presentations and they were always met with the same kind of GTFO amazement that I love watching people experience as they learn about crows.

 All that being said should you turn your nose up at The Crow Box if the idea intrigues you?
 No, go for it!
 Maybe yours will be the mind to figure out how to motive wild birds to participate.
 Or, perhaps you don’t care if it works or not, you’re just in it for a new experience or the joy of trying.
 Trying and failing is part of discovery and I see no reason people should wash their hands of it if it sounds like fun.
 Plus, even if it doesn’t work, you may end up learning different, but just as amazing things about these birds.
 Just don’t hold it against the crows if they decide it’s simply not worth the trouble and leave it to you to go collect the quarters you lost buying The Crow Box.